 People with OCD typically experience some, but not necessarily all, of these symptoms.
 A mental health professional will be able to give you a proper diagnosis.
 Compulsions and obsessions can take up hours of a person’s day and can interfere with relationships.
 They can also impact on education and employment.

 The nature and severity of obsessions can change over time.
-They are often exaggerated versions of concerns and worries that many people have at some time.
+They are often exaggerated or more intense versions of concerns and worries that many people have at some time.
 Common obsessions include: